laberning/openrowingmonitor/docs/rower_settings.md

 # Guide for rower specific settings

 <!-- markdownlint-disable no-inline-html -->
 This guide helps you to adjust the rowing monitor specifically for a new type of rower or even for your specific use, when the default rowers don't suffice.
+In this manual, we will guide you through the settings needed to get your machine working.
+This is a work in progress, and please get in touch through the [GitHub Discussions](https://github.com/laberning/openrowingmonitor/discussions) when you run into problems.

+In this manual, we cover the following topics:

+* Why have specific settings in the first place

+* Check that Open Rowing Monitor works

+* Making sure the hardware is connected correctly and works as intended

+* Setting up a more detailed logging for a better insight into Open Rowing Monitor

+* Critical parameters you must change or review for noise reduction

+* Critical parameters you must change or review for stroke detection

 ## Why we need rower specific settings